EvanZhouDev/cubecode/README.md

 ### Summary

 The process of encoding and decoding CubeCode and cubestates is not too difficult other than managing the parities of the permutations.
 While the current system is O(1) with caching, it does technically take O(N!) to generate said cache.
 If anyone wishes to contribute a constant time solution to this without caching, it would be very interesting to see.

+Furthermore, it would be interesting to see how this could be applied to higher-order Rubik's cubes i.e. 4x4, 5x5, and so on.
+Likely, the former problem would have to be solved first before this could be done, so that the speed could be faster.